 An important note to mention is that this vulnerability does not allow attackers to break into Windows networks.
 The vulnerability is only possible if the attacker possesses the ability to connect to the domain controller in the first place.
 This vulnerability can be considered to be an insider attacker or more formally a privilege escalation vulnerability.
 Privilege escalation vulnerabilities are vulnerabilities that enable an attacker to gain access to other users on the network with either the same level or higher level of access control.

 The Zerologon is a critical vulnerability that can have drastic effects on a Windows server by potentially enabling an attacker to completely compromise the server.
-Even without the need of any user credentials, an attacker is able to obtain admin level privileges/access and therefore control any asset or service in the entire network.
+Even without the need for any user credentials, an attacker is able to obtain admin-level privileges/access and therefore control any asset or service in the entire network.

 A patch was released in August 2020 to address this problem and a future patch has been planned for February of 2021.
 With the new patches, the Zerologon attack as previously described should no longer pose a critical threat and is now considered by Microsoft to be considered Exploitation Less Likely.
 Indicating that this is a strongly recommended if not vital patch that should be implemented immediately.